Beijing's Olympics close, ending safe but odd global moment

 "Rather than giving her comfort, rather than to try to help her, you could feel this chilling atmosphere, this distance," Bach said the next day, proclaiming his outrage.

-Valieva’s Russian teammates took gold and silver, but on a night of drama that seemed destined to define these 2022 Games, even the winners were in tears.
-The affair produced one possible legacy for Beijing: Valieva’s ordeal has inspired talk of raising the minimum age for Olympic skaters from 15 to 17 or 18.
+Valieva's Russian teammates took gold and silver, but on a night of drama, even the winners were in tears.
+The affair produced one possible legacy for Beijing: Valieva's ordeal has inspired talk of raising the minimum age for Olympic skaters from 15 to 17 or 18.

 American skier Mikaela Shiffrin also came to Beijing with high expectations, only to see them dashed when she failed to finish three races.
-Her American teammates didn’t do much better.
 She left without any medal at all.
 In an image to remember, the TV cameras captured Shiffrin sitting dejectedly on the snow, head in hands, for several minutes.

 The 2022 Games were controversial from the moment the IOC awarded them to Beijing, the frequently snowless capital of a country without much of a winter sports tradition.
 Almaty, Kazakhstan, was the only other city in play after four other bids were withdrawn due to lack of local support or high cost.